takinrele66/-SALES-ANALYSIS-DASHBOARD-EXCEL-PROJECT-/README.md

 * Give desirable recommendation(s)

 ### **methodology**
-* Data Collection & Preparation
+* Data Collected as an Excel file
-* Source data: Gather raw data from Excel, databases

-*Clean the data by
+* Clean the data by:
-*Removing duplicates.
+* Removing duplicates.
-*Fix data types (e.g., dates, numbers).
+* Fix data types (e.g., dates, numbers).
 * Use Excel Tables (Insert > Table) to make data dynamic.

-*Create Pivot Charts
+* Create Pivot Charts
-Convert pivot tables to visual charts:
+* Convert pivot tables to visual charts:

-*Insert > Pivot Chart.
+* Insert > Pivot Chart.
-*Choose suitable chart types (e.g., Bar, Line, Pie).
+* Choose suitable chart types (e.g., Bar, Line, Pie).
-*Keep visual hierarchy simple and clean.
+* Keep visual hierarchy simple and clean.
 *Add Slicers & Timelines for Interactivity

 ### **Data Source**
  * Dataset is provided as an  excel file for a Sales Analysis dashboard, which was downloaded and processed